ivan-pi/fortran-ascii/README.md

 This repository contains Fortran routines aiming to reproduce the functionality found in [`<ctype.h>`](https://en.wikipedia.org/wiki/C_character_classification) header of the C standard library or [std.ascii](https://dlang.org/phobos/std_ascii.html) namespace from the D runtime library.

-Currently, this is just my personal testing ground that should later become a pull request to the Fortran [stdlib] project (see also issue https://github.com/fortran-lang/stdlib/issues/11 and my previous pull requests https://github.com/fortran-lang/stdlib/pull/32, https://github.com/fortran-lang/stdlib/pull/49).
+Currently, this is just my personal testing ground that should later become a pull request to the recent Fortran [stdlib](https://github.com/fortran-lang/stdlib) project (see also issue [#11](https://github.com/fortran-lang/stdlib/issues/11) and my previous pull requests [#32](https://github.com/fortran-lang/stdlib/pull/32), and [#49](https://github.com/fortran-lang/stdlib/pull/49)).

 TODO:
  * Unicode support (or wide characters in general)